Manufacturing your Idea

 Direct Savings from Aluminum Mold = $ 2,500

 The savings from using the aluminum mold is, in fact, greater than $2,500.
 With the aluminum mold you have the benefit of earning interest (or other investment income) on the $40,000 you didn't spend in advance!
 Even though the unit cost is lower with the steel mold, you save money by using an aluminum mold.
-Beyond that, the odds are good that soon after production begins you'll have an idea for an improvement or two and want to change the design.
+Beyond that, the odds are good that soon after production begins you will have an idea for an improvement or two and want to change the design.
 Scrapping or modifying the aluminum mold is far less expensive than scrapping or modifying the steel one.

 Remember, however, that our assumption was 50,000 widgets per year.
 If we assume 500,000 widgets per year, the math changes: